-- Keep the medicines in a cupboard, away from heat and direct sunlight. - You may need to keep liquid medicine in the fridge check the instructions on the bottle.
-Make sure that the medicine does not freeze. - Make sure that children cannot see or reach the medicine. - Keep the medicine in the container it came in.
+- Keep this medicine in a cupboard, away from heat and direct sunlight. - You may need to keep liquid medicine in the fridge check the instructions on the bottle.
+Make sure the medicine does not freeze. - Make sure that children cannot see or reach the medicine. - Keep the medicine in the container it came in.